Chakri Dynasty - Kingdom of Thailand

 KING RAMA II (1809 - 1824)

 King Phra Buddha Lertla Napalai, the 2nd King of the Chakri Dynasty, was the son of King Rama I. He was born in Rajaburi on February 26, 1768.
+He was 16 when his father ascended the throne and was immediately created a prince of the rank of Somdetch Chao Fa and given the name Isarasundorn.
 He accompanied his father on military campaigns when he was young.
-He was 16 when his father ascended the throne and was immediately created a prince of the rank of Somdetch Chao Fa and given the name of Isarasundorn.
 Being appointed Maha Uparaja or Deputy King by his father in 1806, he was the only Maha Uparaja to eventually succeed to the throne during the period of the Chakri Dynasty.
-He became King, King Rama II, at the age of 42 after the death of his father.
+He became King Rama II at 42 after his father's death.

 PHRA NANGKLAO CHAOYUHUA